afmkt/syncraft/docs/internal/lexer-dfa-integration.md

 ## Edge Cases

-- Zero-length patterns (other than anchors) are disallowed to prevent infinite trim/match loops.
+- Zero-length patterns (other than anchors) are disallowed to prevent infinite match loops.
 - If multiple tags accept the same longest span: resolve with `priority_by_tag`, then `declaration_order`, then lexicographical tag name.
 - Mixed universes (bytes vs unicode) are disallowed at DFA build time (`MixedUniverseError`).
 - End-of-input: `$` matches only at physical end; terminals should not force finalize except at EOF.